duckabell/dessert-recipes/README.md

 # dessert-recipes
-This is three of my favoriate desserts.
+This is three of my favorite desserts.